dinocajic/react/simple-book-page/README.md

 ## One page React App

-Displays one React rendered page
+Displays one React rendered page using multiple components.